-Goals, assist, and victories.
-September’s international break was action-packed for PAOK’s internationals.
+Joy, sadness, qualifications, eliminations, and goals.
+The November international break was action-packed and full of emotions for PAOK’s international players.
 Paokfc.gr brings you a review of how our players did.

 Greece finished third place in their World Cup qualifying group behind Spain and Sweden and missed out on the opportunity to qualify for next year’s showpiece.
 Alexandros Paschalakis watched from the bench for both the 1-0 home defeat by Spain and the 1-1 draw with Kosovo at the OAKA.

 Serbia qualified automatically for the World Cup finals thanks to a late winner against Portugal.
 The Serbs prevailed 2-1 to book their spot in Qatar.
 Andrija Zivkovic started the match against the Iberians, while he also took part in the friendly against Qatar in Belgrade.

 Poland will have to book their ticket for the World Cup through the playoffs after their final grou matches.
 Karol Swiderski starred for the Poles, the PAOK forward scoring the only goal in the 2-1 home defeat by Hungary, while he also played in the second half of the 4-1 win over Andorra.

 Jasmin Kurtic missed Slovenia’s 2-2 draw with Slovakia due to suspension, but he started the 2-1 win over Cyprus.
 The Slovenians did not have a chance to qualify in any case.